“You can make a living from teaching online.”

 For the 22.1% of schools that use forums, the engagement rate on their courses was 21.6% higher than for those schools that don’t use forums (again, based on relative completion rates.)

-Moreover, discussion forums are used more frequently across the course’s lectures than quizzes.
+Moreover, discussion forums are used more frequently across the course’s lessons than quizzes.

-Discussion forums appear every two lectures or fewer for 40.6% of the schools that implemented them.
+Discussion forums appear every two lessons or fewer for 40.6% of the schools that implemented them.

 “It takes you from ‘business’ to ‘brand’ because it gives your customers and tribe a reason to not just buy from you, but to hang out with you (and each other) and develop a more personal connection to what you do.
 I went with a Facebook group, but there are plenty of other communities you could create—a strong Instagram presence and branded hashtag, a Twitter chat, or even in-person meet-ups.